-For Robert Schneps ’18, the world is a giant skate park.
+For Robert Schneps, Class of 2018, the world is a giant skate park.

 Where others see a metal bannister, Schneps envisions a railing perfect for a sweet grind.
 Where there’s a defined architectural detail, Schneps imagines a bank ready made for a kick flip.
 A skateboarder since childhood, the Suffolk junior enjoys not only nailing gravity-defying tricks, but also the camaraderie and self-esteem he garners while out on his board.

 “It taught me resilience,” he says.
 “It taught me about getting back up when you’ve been tossed.”

 Schneps’s ability to see skateboarding as a springboard led him to start On Board Boston, a nonprofit that not only teaches his favorite sport to Boston’s at-risk youth but, as he sees it, also instills discipline, builds self-confidence, and provides mentorship.